-- 1.15 In recent years, corporate disclosure has been required to be capable of responding to both needs: a need to grasp the overall picture of an entity's value creation; and a need to analyze individual detailed information.
-According to the tendency of information composition of voluntary integrated reporting, a practice to briefly and flexibly report information particularly important to assess corporate value, such as management policy, strategies, business model, risks and KPIs, which are the common disclosure elements among the Strategic Reports in the UK, IASB's management commentary and Integrated Reports advocated by the IIRC, in the foreword of an annual report is considered to be matched especially to the need to understand the overall picture.
-In addition, such information as management's message by the CEO or CFO and the message from the chairperson of the board of directors has become indispensable for an annual report both inside and outside the country as it represents their recognition or intention as to the direction that their company is heading, current business conditions, issues to be addressed and others from the management's point of view. - For the practice of preparing voluntary Integrated Reports, initiatives are underway to realize story-based reporting written in a flowing style by forming an organic and bidirectional connection between such top management's message and information elements, such as strategies.
+- 1.19 In recent years, corporate disclosure has been required to be capable of responding to both needs: a need to grasp the overall picture of an entity's value creation; and a need to analyze individual detailed information and data.
+The common disclosure elements to respond to the need to grasp the overall picture of an entity's value creation among the Strategic Reports in the UK, IASB's management commentary and Integrated Reports include information such as vision, business model, strategies, risks and KPIs and the review thereof (Management Discussion & Analysis (MD&A) that encompasses both financial and non-financial information).
+A practice to briefly and flexibly report such information particularly important to assess corporate value in the foreword of an annual report is considered to be matched to this need.
+In addition, such information as management's message by the CEO or CFO and the message from the chairperson of the board of directors has become indispensable for an annual report both inside and outside the country as it represents their recognition or intention as to the direction that their company is heading, current business conditions, issues to be addressed and others from the management's point of view. - 1.20 For the global practice of preparing annual reports and the practice of voluntary disclosure by domestic leading companies, initiatives are underway to realize story-based reporting written in a flowing style by forming an organic and bidirectional connection between such top management's message and information elements, such as strategies.
 In the discussion by the Special Committee, many members expressed the view that future-oriented and story-based reporting from the higher-level and managerial points of view is also expected for the Annual Securities Report, which serves as the principal disclosure document for investors in Japan.
-Also, facilitating the connectivity among information elements, including future vision, strategies, business model, risks and MD&A, in Annual Securities Reports is expected to lead to realizing corporate disclosure capable of responding to the needs of information users who wish to grasp the overall picture of the value-creation process in a limited time frame, as well as those who wish to understand material information.
-Another opinion expressed in the discussion by the Special Committee was that, in order to realize such highly connected disclosure, it should consider developing an environment that enables much flexible information composition.
-To do this, it is also necessary to address the response to corporate disclosure that ensures comparability of the individual items to be stated in light of the needs of information users who have a strong interest in specific information and those who need detailed analysis. - 1.17 Taking into account these different needs of information users and different natures of information, we need to consider facilitating more flexible disclosure of information that gives an overall picture of corporate value in the foreword of the annual report whereas calling for disclosure of the individual items to be stated in a way that ensures their comparability as before (see Figure 5).
+Also, facilitating the connectivity among information elements, including future vision, business model, strategies, risks, KPIs and MD&A, in Annual Securities Reports is expected to lead to realizing corporate disclosure capable of responding to the needs of information users who wish to grasp the overall picture of the value-creation process in a limited time frame, as well as those who wish to understand material information. - 1.21 In the discussion by the Special Committee, members have come to the conclusion that, in order to realize such highly connected disclosure, it should consider developing an environment that enables much flexible information composition.
+To do this, it is also necessary to address the response to corporate disclosure that ensures comparability of the individual items to be stated in light of the needs of information users who have a strong interest in specific information and those who need detailed analysis.
+As the movement to develop data platforms for corporate disclosure has been intensified, especially for information of which the comparability is needed to be ensured, there is a rapidly growing need for developing a disclosure foundation with an eye on digital transformation (DX).